penlooktmp/pen/README.md

 ###Contributors
 We look forward to your pull requests.
 If you would like to be the contributor please accept some rules.

-- The pull requests will be accepted only in "develop" branch
+- The pull requests will be accepted only in "development" branch
 - All modifications or additions should be tested

 Thank you for your understanding.